 14 ways your kid can earn cash this summer

 - Children: Many summer camps for little kids last only a few hours a day, which leaves working parents with a gap in care.
 If your kids have experience caring for younger siblings or cousins, great; they can pitch their services.
 If not (or even if so), look into a babysitting course like those offered by the Red Cross.
 These primers, online or in-person, teach kids 11 and older about everything from caring for infants to responding in an emergency.
 They even offer tips for running a babysitting business.
-Bonus: With certification, your kid may be able to charge a premium for her services.
+Bonus: With certification, your kid may be able to charge a premium for their services.

-- Crafter: Whether they make jewelry, decorative wall hangings, or custom tees, crafty kids can sell their creations at a local craft fair or on their own Etsy page.
+- Crafter: Whether they make jewelry, decorative wall hangings, Zoom backdrops, or custom tees, crafty kids can sell their creations at a local craft fair or on their own Etsy page.
 Keep in mind that Etsy has a minor’s policy: They must be 14 to register, and parent supervision is required through age 18.

 - At your service: Summer is a time for adults to cut loose, too.
 Parties are a perfect opportunity to provide help wherever help is needed: caring for guests’ kids, setting up, serving food, and cleaning up after the festivities are over.
 Parents will appreciate not having to hire pricey caterers.

 Ultimately, the goal is for your kids to take the lead on their summer gigs as much as possible, but they’ll probably need adult guidance.
-I recommend discussing the following with them.
+So I recommend discussing the following with them.